ajithrnayak/ajith_blog/content/posts/2022-07-04---Set-up-dev-env-on-macOS/index.md

 #### What have I got?
 My employer acknowledged the [productivity boost](https://doordash.engineering/2022/03/01/why-apples-new-m1-chips-are-essential-for-rapid-ios-development/) that all iOS developers are experiencing on their Apple Silicon Macs and decided to invest in developer productivity.
-So I got a brand new Macbook Pro with an Apple M1 Max chip. :tada:
+So I got a brand new Macbook Pro with an Apple M1 Max chip. 🎉

 ![New Macbook Pro M1 Max](./new_mbp_m1_max.png)

 #### Setup Mission Control

 During WWDC'22, Apple announced its new [Stage Manager](https://9to5mac.com/2022/06/29/stage-manager-on-mac/) feature on Macs, but long before that, I found managing or focusing on tasks and switching between apps/windows to be quite stressful.
 So, by utilising the existing features, namely Hot Corners and virtual desktops, I've grown quite accustomed to my setup.
 That's why, on every Mac I've used in the last decade, I've always started by configuring hot corners and a couple of virtual desktops with keyboard shortcuts.

 ![Mission Control on macOS](./mission_control.png)